Pasta & Sausage

 Pasta with Sausage and Spinach

 This so easy and it's pretty damn good.
-It has meat, starch, and vegetables in one bowl.
+It's a meal with meat, starch, and vegetables all in one bowl.
 It also makes great leftovers to take to work for lunch.
 Timing is important with this recipe.
-If you cook the pasta too early it will sit there waiting on everything else and stick together.
+If you cook the pasta too early it will sit waiting on everything else and stick together.

-1 lb pasta, whatever is your favorite, we use penne pasta
+1 lb pasta, whatever is your favorite, we use penne, farfalle, cavatappi, or fusilli

 1 lb mild Italian sausage, casings removed